-Before this happens you can have sealants placed to prevent decay form growing in these areas and prevent potential future problems that would result in more invasive procedures such as root canals, crowns or extraction of teeth.
+Before this happens you can have sealants placed to prevent decay form growing in these areas and prevent potential future problems that would result in more invasive procedures such as root canals, dental crowns or extraction of teeth.

 Dental sealants are used to prevent decay on the chewing surfaces of our teeth.
 Sealants are made of a white plastic material that flows into the grooves, pits and fissures of our teeth and seals them.
 This will prevent food particles and bacteria from getting deep down and start decay.
 Sometimes sealants may come off or get leaky in which case they need to be re-applied.
 This is why sometimes even with having sealants placed decay can happen if the sealant is poorly placed or has come off.

 Sealants are highly recommended in children 6 yrs of age or older which have their permanent molars erupted.
 This is a good time to place sealants since the molars have just erupted and we can prevent cavities in these molars which are permanent.
 Adults can also get their molars sealed for prevention only if the teeth have not already been decayed or filled.
 Sealants cannot be placed on top of decay or existing dental fillings.

 If you do have sealants placed make sure to ask our dentist to check the sealants periodically for leakage and for replacement, if required.
 In some cases the molar teeth don’t have the deep pits and grooves and are more flat and uniform.
 In these cases sealants are not recommended since it is easy to brush these teeth thoroughly and also the sealant has no place to flow and stick to, so if placed it will come off easily.

 How are sealants placed?